-(g) Potential areas of recommendations
+(g) Opportunities

-95. While the lead role of the UNFCCC processes with respect to negotiating the global response to climate change is widely acknowledged and respected, the majority of the work on disaster displacement, including related to climate change, is taking place outside the UNFCCC.
+94. While the lead role of the UNFCCC processes with respect to negotiating the global response to climate change is widely acknowledged and respected, the majority of the work on disaster displacement, including related to climate change, is taking place outside the UNFCCC.
 At the same time, the UN is in the midst of ongoing efforts to improve system-wide coordination and programme delivery.
 This presents multiple opportunities to highlight the importance of supporting the UN's potential capacity to provide a wide-ranging set of assistance to help affected States avert, minimize and address displacement related to climate change.

-96. Recommendations:
+95. Recommendations: